mkrs2404/sre-bootcamp/README.md

-  dc-up                          dc-up starts the dependencies in the background dc-down                        dc-down stops the running dependencies build                          build builds the server binary run                            run starts the server test                           test runs the tests check-lint                     check-lint checks whether golangci-lint is installed lint                           lint runs the linter
+  dc-up                          dc-up starts the dependencies in the background dc-down                        dc-down stops the running dependencies build                          build builds the server binary build-app                      build-app builds the app docker image run                            run starts the server run-app                        run-app starts the app container on port 9090 test                           test runs the tests check-lint                     check-lint checks whether golangci-lint is installed lint                           lint runs the linter